Categories

 The trickiest part here is to identify where that Ch 1 space is and where the next stitch should go.
 You would expect to see a bigger gap between the single crochet stitches because of that chain-1-space, but it’s actually not the case.
 (You can watch the video below for more visual guidance)

-But once you’ve done the first couple of rows it will be easier to see those spaces.
+But once you’ve completed the first couple of rows and become more familiar with the spider stitch, it will be easier to identify those Ch1 spaces.

 Crochet Hook: 4mm (G-6)